BEFORE AND AFTER SCHOOL PROGRAMS 2020-21

 Thank you for considering Child Central Station, LLC for your before and after school child care needs!
-Our business up to this point has been a home based, family run program.
-We have been licensed as a home program since 2005 and we are very excited to announce our expansion to offer a before and after school program at Sandy Knoll Elementary School.
+We have been licensed as a home program since 2005 and we are very excited to announce our expansion to offer a before and after school program at Sandy Knoll Elementary School (2019) and Superior Hills Elementary School (2020).
 We know how important having a quality and convenient option for childcare is, and we are excited to be collaborating with the Marquette Area Public Schools to provide this program.

 Commonly Asked Questions: